stenhaug/website_ben_stenhaug/content/about/index.md

 Motivated by the possibility of leveraging the explosion of education data gathered by organizations like Khan Academy, I joined the Stanford Graduate School of Education as a PhD student in 2016.
 I think about measuring test bias and data science for education and social good.

 Along the way, I've received an extraordinary data science education thanks to Stanford's Master's Program in Statistics and the [**Stanford Data Lab**](https://datalab.stanford.edu/) in particular.
 I'm also a [**2018 Data Science For Social Good fellow**](https://dssg.uchicago.edu/).

+If you're interested in connecting, feel free to reach out to me at benastenhaug@gmail.com.